-The philosophy of the Program in Nursing Science is aligned with the academic goals expressed by UC Irvine.
+The philosophy of the Sue and Bill Gross School of Nursing is aligned with the academic goals expressed by UC Irvine.
 It emanates from the mission and goals of both UC Irvine and the University of California system.

 Nursing is interdisciplinary and collaborative in its art and its science.
 Together with other health professionals, the professional nurse addresses the healthcare needs of individuals, families and groups from diverse backgrounds.
 Healthcare needs range across the health-illness continuum from health promotion and wellness to intervention, treatment, rehabilitation, restoration and palliation in response to illness.

 Professional nursing practice can occur in any environment.
 It includes clinical practice, research, education and leadership roles.

 Nursing practice is guided by a set of ethical principles that include a commitment to service and quality healthcare for all without regard to culture, race, gender or social status.
 Each person possesses a unique set of biological, behavioral, socio-cultural and spiritual characteristics.

 It is the responsibility of the professional nurse to understand and respect these characteristics and their role in the well-being of the individual.
 It is the right and responsibility of the individual, family or group to make autonomous healthcare decisions and to collaborate with nurses and other healthcare professionals caring for them.